-The Energy Efficient Mobility Systems (EEMS) Program envisions an affordable, efficient, safe, and accessible transportation future in which mobility is decoupled from energy consumption.
-The program will conduct early-stage R&D at the vehicle, traveler, and system levels, creating new knowledge, insights, tools, and technology solutions that increase mobility energy productivity for individuals and businesses.
+Mission: The EEMS Program conducts early-stage R&D at the vehicle, traveler, and system levels, creating new knowledge, tools, insights, and technology solutions that increase mobility energy productivity for individuals and businesses.

 SMART Mobility Laboratory Consortium

 The SMART (Systems and Modeling for Accelerated Research in Transportation) Mobility Laboratory Consortium is a multi-year, multi-laboratory collaborative dedicated to further understanding the energy implications and opportunities of advanced mobility solutions.

 In FY2020, the EEMS Program concluded the first phase of research under “SMART Mobility 1.0,” a 3-year effort consisting of 5 national laboratories and 30+ projects spanning 5 coordinated research pillars:

 - Advanced Fueling Infrastructure

 - Mobility Decision Science

 - Urban Science

 At the conclusion of the first phase of SMART Mobility, EERE published six SMART Mobility Capstone reports summarizing the Consortium’s research methods, results, and insights.
 Findings were also highlighted in a monthly webinar series.
 See key insights in the photo gallery below: